space-bunny/node-sdk/README.md

 </script>
 ```

-For more advanced usage please refer to example files in `dist` folder
+For more advanced usage please refer to example files in `public` and `examples` folders

 ### Stream